 Further Reading (opens in new tab): Pinterest Ads Specs – Promoted Pins Specs

-Another important thing is to select the pin from a KEYWORD OPTIMIZED BOARD!
-Or upload a new pin and SAVE it to a KEYWORD OPTIMIZED BOARD.
+Another important item is to select the pin from a KEYWORD OPTIMIZED BOARD!
+The other option is to upload a new pin and SAVE it to a KEYWORD OPTIMIZED BOARD.

-Ad examples below are from my Pinterest Ads library of fantastic (and not so fantastic) real live examples of Pinterest ads.
-I've collected over 900 live Pinterest promoted pins in my ad library to help me and my clients get better results with ads.
+The ad examples below are from my Pinterest Ads library of fantastic (and not so fantastic) real live examples of Pinterest ads.
+I've collected over 900 live Pinterest promoted pins in my ad library to help me and my clients get better results.

 And I can't wait to add your ad to my library as a great example... 🙂

-Pinterest is mostly used on a mobile device - aka small screen - so your ad should make the most of the available real estate.
+Pinterest is mostly used on a mobile device with a small screen.
+So your ad should make the most of the available real estate.
 A vertical format is almost always the way to go.

 Do not waste your money by using horizontal images like examples below: